googs0/googs0.github.io/README.md

 # googs0.github.io

-## Michael Gugliotti
-**Aspiring data engineer and software developer with a unique background in sound engineering, audiovisuals, and art.**
+## Aspiring data engineer and software developer with a unique background in sound engineering, audiovisuals, and art

 ### Skills
 - Python